Top 20 Places to Find Free Moving Boxes

 From craft suppliers to cafeteria deliveries, the local elementary school is a great source of free moving boxes.
 Try stopping by the cafeteria or administrative office to start your search.

 Most recycling centers require that patrons break down their cardboard boxes.
 But, if you call in advance, you may be able to score a few free boxes.
 You may need to re-tape or re-fold the boxes back up, but it never hurts if it means saving a few pennies on your move here and there.
+Check out where to find a recycling center near you.

-Other retailers like office supply stores, book stores, hardware stores, and restaurants are also great places to check out - they have a constant stream of cardboard boxes flowing in and out, and they’ll be durable enough to hold the contents of your kitchen cabinets.
+Other retailers like office supply stores, bookstores, hardware stores, and restaurants are also great places to check out — they have a constant stream of cardboard boxes flowing in and out, and they’ll be durable enough to hold the contents of your kitchen cabinets.

 Had luck with another retailer that's not on the list?
 Make sure to tweet us your suggestions @updater!